-In clinical trials, the Pfizer/BioNTech, Oxford University/AstraZeneca and Moderna COVID-19 vaccines have demonstrated very high levels of protection against symptomatic infection.
+In clinical trials, the Pfizer/BioNTech vaccine, COVID-19 Vaccine AstraZeneca and COVID-19 Vaccine Moderna have demonstrated very high levels of protection against symptomatic infection.
 Data is now available on the impact of the vaccination campaign in reducing infections and illness in the UK.